 Change can be hard.
 One of the most significant changes in our marketing world is the introduction of Google Analytics 4, otherwise known as GA4.
 As marketers, we must be adaptable and willing to make changes for the good of our clients, brands and/or businesses.
 This means keeping up with trends, even if it feels intimidating.

-Last month, Google announced that it will be sunsetting Universal Analytics in favor of the newest product iteration, Google Analytics 4 (GA4).
+In the summer of 2022, Google announced that it will be sunsetting Universal Analytics in favor of the newest product iteration, Google Analytics 4 (GA4).
 Universal Analytics (UA) properties will stop processing new hits on July 1, 2023.
 GA4 was released in October 2020.
 Since then, Google has update the new analytics program to include data-driven attribution and integration with Google Search Console.

 Why Google Is Switching to GA4